Home Improvement

 As we mentioned at the start, different people prefer different things.
 A 20-year-old design student probably won’t like the tacky wallpaper that your aunt Sheila said you simply must cover the living room with.

-When thinking about home improvements that add value, you should pay attention to which rooms in the house are the most important.
+When thinking about home improvements that add value to a rental property, you should pay attention to which rooms in the house are the most important.
 Identify them and make sure they are in top condition.
 Most often, these rooms are the kitchen and bathroom.

 An attractive, up to date kitchen is a great selling point.
 So, pay extra attention to it when the time comes.